-I said this before in our Beaver Builder review, but even though this may look like the more expensive option compared to Elementor or Visual Composer, you have to consider the license limitations.
+I said this before in our Divi builder review, but even though this may look like the more expensive option compared to Elementor or Visual Composer, you have to consider the license limitations.

 The membership gives you unlimited use on as many sites as you like, whereas Elementor PRO, for example, will set you back $199 for the privilege of installing on multiple sites.